Barry Burgess: Professional career

 This excellent continued through early 1977.
 In February 1977, he put himself in a tie for third place with a score of 140 (−4) after the second round of the Victorian Open.
 He shot 71 (−1) in the third round to remain in 3rd.
 However, he struggled to keep up in the final round and finished outside the top 5.
 The following month, he played at the Queanbeyan City Open.
 He opened with a 68 (−2) to position himself in the top-10, four behind George Serhan.
 He then stormed into the lead with a second round 65 (−5) to take a two shot lead over Greg Norman.
 In the third round, with an even-par round of 70, he maintained his two shot lead over Norman.
 Through the first 12 holes, Burgess played bogey-free golf but his lead had been eliminated.
 Playing ahead, Norman made a number of early birdies and then birdied the par-3 13th.
 It was the first time all weekend he held a share of the lead.
 When Burgess arrived to the 13th his tee shot hit a bank and deflected off the green.
 It was a "tense" situation and Burgess thought his chances of winning might be over at this point.
 However he pitched to one-metre and made the par putt to remain tied.
 Three holes later, Burgess would birdie the par-5 16th, a hole that had already produced two eagles and one birdie for him that week, to regain the solo lead.
 After Norman made bogey on the 17th hole, Burgess strode to the final hole with a two shot advantage.
 Despite hitting his approach into a bunker he "unhesitatingly" hit his sand shot to one-metre, assuring par and the two shot win.

 Later in the year, Burgess again would play in Europe.
 He played in only four events this time, however.
-Earlier in the year, he had already decide to play fewer events, citing excessive travel in 1976.
+Earlier in the year, he had already decided to play fewer events, citing excessive travel in 1976.
 During this time Burgess worked at Young Golf Club in Young, New South Wales.